Using Bead Machine - our super hydrophobic sealant

 - Can I use it on my windscreen?
 We strongly recommend not to, as it can potentially create some smearing when the wipers are used in the rain.
 It's fine for all of the other glass on your vehicle.

-Bead Machine is now available at your local autObarn or Repco, with a pack also available called the Beautiful Beads Pack.
+A pack is also available on special order called the Beautiful Beads Pack.
 The pack contains Bead Machine, 4 Big Softie cloths (2 Orange for Flash Prep, and 2 blue for Bead Machine) and Flash Prep.

 Bead Machine product code - BOMACHINE